GetPageSpeed/nginx-extras-docs/docs/modules/link.md

 ---

 title: "The Application dynamic linking with Nginx"
 description: "RPM package nginx-module-link.
-It is a NGINX module that provides dynamic linking to your application in  server context and call the function of your application in location  directive "
+It is a NGINX module that provides dynamic linking to your application in  server context and call the function of your application in location  directive"

 ---